About Heritage Education Funds

 We have not heard from the school and do not know which option to pick yet.
 What should we do? +

-What do I do if my Beneficiary does not attend post-secondary studies? +
+What do I do if my beneficiary does not attend post-secondary studies? +

-- If you do not have RRSP contribution room available and you make a withdrawal on your Principal and Interest earned, Canada Revenue Agency (CRA) will levy an additional federal tax of 20% (12% federal and 8% provincial for Quebec residents) on the withdrawn funds (other than Principal), on top of your regular tax rate.
+- If you do not have RRSP contribution room available and you make a withdrawal on your contributions less fees and income earned, Canada Revenue Agency (CRA) will levy an additional federal tax of 20% (12% federal and 8% provincial for Quebec residents) on the withdrawn funds (other than contributions less fees), on top of your regular tax rate.
+You may also substitute the beneficiary on your plan with another beneficiary and keep the contributions less fees in the plan until the new beneficiary decides to pursue post-secondary education or until the plan reaches its 35-year lifetime limit; whichever occurs first.

-Yes, a Beneficiary can still apply for the EAP at a later date up until January 31st of the following year provided the required documents are forwarded to the Foundation.
+Yes, a beneficiary can still apply for the EAP at a later date up until January 31st of the following year provided the required documents are forwarded to the Foundation.
 The late fee of $75.00 (plus applicable taxes) will be deducted from the EAP amount.
 To avoid this late fee, we encourage you to send us the EAP application as soon as possible or call our Customer Service Team prior to August 15th to advise us of your current circumstances.
 The Proof of Registration can be submitted at a later date at any time prior to January 31st of the following year.

-What do I do if my Beneficiary is only attending post-secondary studies part-time? +
+What do I do if my beneficiary is only attending post-secondary studies part-time? +

-What do I do if my Beneficiary is only going to begin post-secondary education in January? +
+What do I do if my beneficiary is only going to begin post-secondary education in January? +

-My Beneficiary is fast tracking through the program.
+My beneficiary is fast tracking through the program.
 Which option is most suitable for us? +

 What is the Office of the Registrar? +